 Do you have an issue with your foundation not holding up during the day?
 According to professional makeup artist, Wayne Goss, it could be due to “incompatibility issues with your skincare or primer”.
 In order to determine if YOU have incompatability issues, you first need to understand the difference between water vs. silicon-based makeup.

 How to tell if a product is water-based or silicon-based:

-Almost all makeup products have water in them, so just because you see water listed as an ingredient – that does not mean it is water-based.
+Almost all makeup products have water in them.
+So, just because you see water listed as an ingredient – that does not mean it is water-based.
 It seems that the general rule of thumb is that if a product has ingredients that end in “cone” or contain “silo” – they are silicon-based (EVEN if water is listed as an ingredient).
-I used that methodology to determine if some of the most popular primers and foundations are silicon-based or water-based:
+For example, this primer is silicon-base because it contains the ingredients Cyclopentasiloxane and Dimethicone (in fact, these are the first two listed ingredients).

-This post contains affiliate links, which means that if you click on one of the product links and purchase the product, I’ll receive a small commission.
+This post contains affiliate links, which means that if you click on one of the product links and purchase the product, I’ll receive a small commission (at no additional cost to you).
 Thank you in advance if you decide to use one of my links!